fleetdm/fleet/docs/Deploy/public-ip.md

 # Public IPs of devices

-> IMPORTANT: In order for this feature to work properly, devices must connect to Fleet via the public internet.
-> If the agent connects to Fleet via a private network then the "Public IP address" for such device will not be set.

 Fleet attempts to deduce the public IP of devices from well-known HTTP headers received on requests made by the osquery agent.

 The HTTP request headers are checked in the following order: